Undecided About a Major? - That's OK

 - Talk to people who are already working or studying in the areas you enjoy and find interesting.
 This will help you acquire first hand information about majors and professions.

-- Inquire about CCRI’s Cooperative Education program, Internship options, and Mentoring possibilities.
+- Inquire about CCRI’s Career and Internship program, Internship options, and Mentoring possibilities.
 The former will provide opportunities that will enhance your education and career readiness.

 - Review CCRI’s Graduate Career Placement and Transfer Report to get information on graduate employment, salaries earned, and to learn which RI/New England employers hire CCRI graduates.

 - Consider the pros and cons of your various options.
 If you’ve followed the suggested steps and still need help deciding on a major, don’t hesitate to seek assistance from the Career Development Services office to discuss and evaluate the choices you are considering.

 - Remember, good decisions are made after many options have been explored and considered.
 As a final ingredient to your decision-making process, "listen to your inner voice".
 When all the research and discussing is done, it is this gut feeling that can add an element of certainty to your decision.

 This page developed and maintained by Career Services.
 Send comments and suggestions to .